Want to learn more about the morning after pill?

 Each emergency contraceptive pill contains a key ingredient called Levonogestrel – a synthetic hormone used in some birth control methods.

 In his book, Science and Political Controversy, David Newton notes that Levonorgestrel was first manufactured in the 1960s.
 And it only started being used as a birth control method in the 1980s.

-It is also listed in the World Health Organization’s List of Essential Medicines, the most important medicines needed in a basic health system.
+Levonorgestrel is also in the list of World Health Organization’s List of Essential Medicines, he essential medicines needed in a primary health system.

 Levonorgestrel belongs to a class of drugs known as progestogens, which are a group of hormones.

 Hormones are chemical substances that are produced by the body organs to control other organs.